shaysingh818/DTunes/README.md

 Current features for DTunes include, Audio File Storage, MP3 dataset generation and Playlist Creation.

 ## Audio File Storage
 Audio files can be stored in sqlite3 database.
 The library contains a structure that stores all the needed information such as, the file path, name, date created etc. The file storage structure is also used for in memory operations needed for the internal toolset.
+The audio file library has basic functionality such as creating, reading, updating and deleting files from the database.

 ## MP3 Dataset Generation
 DTunes requires audio files of all types, MP3, wav, AIFF.
 I wanted to create some sort of "scraper" that could get audio files from a large repository.
 YouTube was the next best option.
 Using the well known library, ```youtubedl```, a wrapper was implemented for a MP3 downloader.
 The wrapper includes functionality for multithreading to optimize download speeds.